 Researchers also recently found a link between blood sugar and Alzheimer's disease [source: Fisher Center].
 It appears that high blood glucose levels lead to a decreased level of brain activity in the hippocampus.
 Since the hippocampus is important for memory and learning, a decrease in brain activity here can make Alzheimer's more pronounced.
 It's important to note that many patients in the early stages of Alzheimer's have damage to the hippocampus region of their brain.

 So while your body needs some sugar for energy, too much may age your body in unexpected ways.
-To learn more about substances that contribute to aging, follow the links on the next page.
+To learn more about substances that contribute to aging, follow the links below.

 - Does taking an aspirin daily affect your skin?